diderote/LSF-RNAseq/README.md

 * RSEM_STAR_index: Specify location of previously generated index for alignment.
 	* To create the index for transcriptome alignment use rsem-prepare-reference function.
 Recommendations: --star, gencocde .gtf, no_alt genome assembly.
 * STAR_index: Specify location of previously generated index for alignment.
-* Kallisto_index: Specify locaiton of previously generated index for alignment.
+* Kallisto_index: Specify location of previously generated index for alignment.
 Create using default Kallisto index function.
-* ERCC_STAR_index: Specify locaiton of previously generated STAR index for spike-ins.
+* ERCC_STAR_index: Specify location of previously generated STAR index for spike-ins.
 	* To create:  donwload ERCC fasta and gtf, use STAR genomeGenerate function
 * ChrNameLength_file: path to RSEM_STAR generated ChrNameLength file in the RSEM_STAR_index or STAR_index folder.
 For bigwig generation.
+* Project: project for job submission
+* GSEA_jar: Specify location of GSEA.jar (tested with GSEA-3.0.jar)

 The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.